Anudeep2405/22MEB0B31/README.md

 - **Caching:** I would use an in-memory cache like redis for frequently accessed discount results to reduce database load.
 - **Horizontal Scaling:** Can use load balancer and deploy multiple instances of the API.
 - **Connection Pooling:** Optimize MongoDB connection pooling for concurrent requests.
-Set appropriate pool size in your MongoDB driver (e.g., Mongoose's maxPoolSize option) based on expected traffic.
+Set appropriate pool size in  MongoDB driver (e.g., Mongoose's maxPoolSize option) based on expected traffic.
 - **Async Processing:** i would use asynchronous logic and non-blocking I/O throughout the stack.

 ## Improvements with More Time